Teaching kids how to read, write and multiply is only half the battle when you consider the complexity of today’s teen generation.

 According to the most recent national assessment conducted in 2019 (NAEP)...

-According to the most recent Wyoming assessment (WY-TOPP) conducted in 2019
+According to the most recent Wyoming assessment (WY-TOPP) in 2020

 % proficient or above...